greenyouse/deepfns/README.md

 A Clojure library for deeply nested data transformations!

+Full documentation for the library can be found [here](http://greenyouse.github.io/deepfns/index.html).

 ### fmap

 Basically it updates the values inside of data structures while